ioccc-src/winner/1990/westley/README.md

         make all

-NOTE: This entry might not compile when using modern compilers.

 ### To run

 	./westley 1

+NOTE: [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this to compile under modern systems.
+Thank you Cody for your assistance!

 NOTE: this entry will segfault without an arg and will enter an infinite loop if input is not a number (or is a negative number).